Melville Fuller: Early career

 Fuller maintained a successful legal practice, arguing on behalf of many corporations and businessmen.
 He represented the city of Chicago in a land dispute with the Illinois Central Railroad.
 In 1869, he took on what became his most significant case: defending Chicago clergyman Charles E. Cheney, whom the Episcopal Church was attempting to remove because he disagreed with church teaching on baptismal regeneration.
-Believing the ecclesiastical court to be biased against Cheney, Fuller filed suit in Chicago Superior Court, arguing that Cheney possessed a property right in his position.
+Believing the ecclesiastical court to be biased against Cheney, Fuller filed suit in the Cook County Superior Court, arguing that Cheney possessed a property right in his position.
 The Superior Court agreed and entered an injunction against the ecclesiastical court's proceedings.
 On appeal, the Supreme Court of Illinois reversed the injunction, holding that the civil courts could not review church disciplinary proceedings.
 The ecclesiastical court found Cheney guilty, but he refused to leave his pulpit.
 The matter returned to the courts, where Fuller argued that only the local congregation had the right to remove Cheney.
 The Supreme Court of Illinois ultimately agreed, holding that the congregation's property was not under the purview of Episcopal Church leadership.
 Fuller's defense of Cheney garnered him national prominence.

 Beginning in 1871, Fuller also litigated before the Supreme Court of the United States, arguing numerous cases.
 His legal practice involved many areas of law, and he became one of Chicago's most highly paid lawyers.
-He remained involved in the politics of the Democratic Party, serving as a delegate to the party convention in 1872, 1876, and 1880.
+He remained involved in the politics of the Democratic Party, serving as a delegate to the party's national conventions in 1872, 1876, and 1880.
 Fuller supported a strict construction of the U.S. Constitution.
 He firmly opposed the printing of paper money, and he spoke out against the Supreme Court's 1884 decision in Juilliard v.
 Greenman upholding Congress's power to issue it.
 He was a supporter of states' rights and generally advocated for limited government.
 Fuller strongly supported President Grover Cleveland, a fellow Democrat, who agreed with many of his views.
 Cleveland successively attempted to appoint Fuller to chair the United States Civil Service Commission, to serve as Solicitor General, and to be a United States Pacific Railway Commissioner, but Fuller declined each nomination.